sharmine-s/sql-databases/challenges/05_designing_schema_two_tables.md

 ## Introduction

 You've learned how to design a schema with a single table.
-You will often need to store different kind of records in our programs — for example, _albums and artists_, for a music library, or _posts and comments_, for a blogging program.
+Often, we will need to store different kind of records in our programs — for example, _albums and artists_, for a music library, or _posts and comments_, for a blogging program.

 Relational databases allow us to store different kind of records and "link" them together, with the use of foreign keys.
 In the music library database, albums are associated to their artist record using the `artist_id` foreign key.

 In this section you'll learn how to design a schema using two related tables from a plain English specification.

-### Relationship types
+## Relationship types

 In relational databases, there are different types of relationship possible between two tables.
 First, you'll learn about **one-to-many**, which is probably the most common type.
 One record in a table can be associated with many records in another table, hence the name.